Configuration of CEM is optional. If you

 installed CEM and assigned the

-class to one or more node groups in the Puppet Enterprise (PE)
+class to one or more node groups, the Center for Internet Security (CIS) Server Level 1

 For general information about configuration options, see Overview of configuration options.

-For detailed information about configuration options, see the Reference: Benchmarks and controls.
+For detailed information about configuration options, see the CEM Windows Reference.

 For configuration examples, see How to configure the module: Examples and guidelines.